Coronavirus: Licenses and permits

 Guidance for Taxi and Private Hire Operators and Drivers

-As Friarton Testing Station is currently closed and in line with current Government Guidance, all MOT's due from the 30th March 2020 have been extended by 6 months, providing your vehicle is roadworthy.
-If the vehicle becomes unroadworthy then the Licensing Department should be notified immediately by emailing firstname.lastname@example.org
+All MOT's due from the 30 March 2020 were extended by 6 months until 31 July 2020.
+Please ensure that your vehicle has a current valid MOT and your vehicle continues to be roadworthy.
+If the vehicle becomes unroadworthy, then the Licensing Department should be notified immediately by emailing firstname.lastname@example.org.

 Useful link regarding MOT's